-4. A clear description of existing and intended uses of all structures, including documentation of any legal non-conforming uses and structures.
+A clear description of existing and intended uses of all structures, including documentation of any legal non-conforming uses and structures.

-5. Additional information as required by the Zoning Administrator for the purposes of determining compliance with the provisions of this Ordinance, including such details as existing and/or proposed topography, proposed method of storm water management, etc.
+Additional information as required by the Building Inspector for the purposes of determining compliance with the provisions of this Ordinance, including such details as existing and/or proposed topography, proposed method of storm water management, etc.

 Section 15.06.
-ZONING PERMIT ISSUANCE, WITHHOLDING, EXPIRATION, AND REVOCATION. (amended 12/9/19)
+ZONING PERMIT ISSUANCE, WITHHOLDING, EXPIRATION, AND REVOCATION

-1. Issuance: Whenever the buildings, structures, and uses as set forth in any application are in conformity with the provisions of this Ordinance, or a variance granted by the ZBA, the Zoning Administrator shall issue the appropriate permit.
+Issuance: Whenever the buildings, structures, and uses as set forth in any application are in conformity with the provisions of this Ordinance, or a variance granted by the ZBA, the Zoning Administrator shall issue the appropriate permit.
 In any case where a permit is refused, the reasons shall be stated in writing to the applicant.

-2. Withholding Permit: The Zoning Administrator may withhold any Zoning Permit pending verification that an applicant has received required county, state or federal permits including but not limited to septic and water well permits; soil erosion and sedimentation control permits; wetlands permits; flood plain and culvert permits; and driveway permits.
-Likewise, wherever this Ordinance authorizes permit approval by the Planning Commission or Township Board, the Planning Commission or Township Board may condition final approval of the requested development activity upon the receipt of any of the above mentioned county, state or federal approvals and/or direct the Zoning Administrator not to issue a Zoning Permit until said permits from other agencies have been obtained.
+Withholding Permit: The Zoning Administrator may withhold any Zoning Permit pending verification that an applicant has received required county, state, or federal permits including but not limited to septic and water well permits; soil erosion and sedimentation control permits; wetlands permits; flood plain and culvert permits; and driveway permits.
+Likewise, wherever this Ordinance authorizes permit approval by the Planning Commission or Township Board, the Planning Commission or Township Board may condition final approval of the requested development activity upon the receipt of any of the above mentioned county, state, or federal approvals and/or direct the Zoning Administrator not to issue a Zoning Permit until said permits from other agencies have been obtained.

-3. Expiration of Permit: A permit shall become null and void after one (1) year from the date of granting such permit unless the development proposed or activity authorized shall have passed its first building inspection by the Building Inspector.
+Expiration of Permit: A permit shall become null and void after one (1) year from the date of granting such permit unless the development proposed or activity authorized shall have passed its first building inspection by the Building Inspector.
 Upon expiration, the permit shall be renewable only upon reapplication, subject to the provisions of all ordinances in effect at the time of renewal.
 This subsection shall apply to all permits issued pursuant to this Ordinance.

-4. Revocation: The Zoning Administrator shall have the power to revoke or cancel any Zoning Permit in case of failure or neglect to comply with any provisions of this Ordinance, or in the case of any false statement or misrepresentation made in the application.
-The owner or his agent shall be notified of such revocation in writing.
+Revocation: The Zoning Administrator shall have the power to revoke or cancel any Zoning Permit in case of failure or neglect to comply with any provisions of this Ordinance, or in the case of any false statement or misrepresentation made in the application.
+The owner or their agent shall be notified of such revocation in writing.
 Upon such revocation, all further construction activities and usage shall cease upon the site, other than for the purpose of correcting the violation.
 The Zoning Administrator may issue a stop work order to halt all construction activities and usage pending a decision on revocation of said permit.
-Failure to terminate the use for which the permit was revoked, other than for the purpose of correcting the violation is declared to be a nuisance per se and a violation of this Ordinance.
+Failure to terminate the use for which the permit was revoked, other than for the purpose of correcting the violation, is declared to be a nuisance per se and a violation of this Ordinance.
 Revocation of a permit issued for a special land use or variance shall not occur until a hearing has been held by the body which granted the permit.

 Section 15.07.
+INSPECTION

-INSPECTION.
-The Building Inspector shall have the power to issue permits and to make inspections of buildings or premises necessary to carry out his duties in the enforcement of this Ordinance.
-It shall be unlawful for the Building Inspector to approve any plans or any permits for any excavation or construction until he has inspected such plans in detail and found them in conformity with this Ordinance.
+The Building Inspector shall have the power to issue permits and to make inspections of buildings or premises necessary to carry out their duties in the enforcement of this Ordinance.
+It shall be unlawful for the Building Inspector to approve any plans or any permits for any excavation or construction until they have inspected such plans in detail and found them in conformity with this Ordinance.